albertodemichelis/squirrel/doc/source/reference/api/bytecode_serialization.rst

     :returns: a SQRESULT
     :remarks: closures with free variables cannot be serialized

-serializes(writes) the closure on top of the stack, the desination is user defined through a write callback.
+serializes(writes) the closure on top of the stack, the destination is user defined through a write callback.